 Many people think that the term “assault and battery” refers to one crime, but in Florida, assault and battery are two distinct criminal offenses.

-A simple assault is classified as an aggravated assault if it involves the use of a deadly weapon with no intent to kill or the defendant committed the assault with the intent to commit a felony.
-Because it is a more serious crime than simple assault, aggravated assault is classified as a third degree felony.
+A simple assault is classified as an aggravated assault if it involves the use of a deadly weapon with no intent to kill, or if the defendant committed the assault with the intent to commit a felony.
+Because it is a more serious crime than simple assault, aggravated assault is classified as a third-degree felony.

 Whereas assault refers to threatening physical violence, battery involves actual physical violence.
 In Florida, battery occurs when a person either: